splunk/splunk-sdk-python/README.md

 Here's what you need to get going with the Splunk SDK for Python.

-#### Python
+* Python

   The Splunk SDK for Python requires Python 2.7+ and Python 3.
 The Splunk SDK for Python has been tested with Python v2.7 and v3.5.

-#### Splunk
+* Splunk

   If you haven't already installed Splunk, download it [here](http://www.splunk.com/download).
-For more information, see the Splunk Enterprise [Installation Manual](https://docs.splunk.com/Documentation/Splunk/latest/Installation).
+  For more information, see the Splunk Enterprise [_Installation Manual_](https://docs.splunk.com/Documentation/Splunk/latest/Installation).

-#### Splunk SDK for Python
+* Splunk SDK for Python

   Get the Splunk SDK for Python from [PyPI](https://pypi.org/project/splunk-sdk/).
 If you want to contribute to the SDK, clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-python).

 ### Install the SDK